DHSYan/DHSYan/README.md

-### Helloooooo
+### Hi, I am Sean!
+I also go with my nickname Twinkletoes!

-- 🔭 I’m currently working on School
+- High School Studnet Class of 2022
-- 🌱 I’m currently learning C Language
+- Learning C

 Cheerio~ \
--SeantheSherlock
+-Twinkletoes

 <!--
 - 👯 I’m looking to collaborate on ...